 Ariana Huffington is famous for scheduling meetings as a walk or hike, because she found some of her best ideas came from the simple act of walking.
 Her approach is just one of the many that sees traditional meeting rooms thrown to the side in favour of alternative options.
 The first significant change is understanding that designated meeting rooms don’t actually have to be rooms, but could be break-out spaces, coffee shops, restaurant tables or one of London’s fantastic parks.
 The change of location inspires creativity as it relaxes the participants and encourages a free flow of idea.
 After all, have you ever heard someone say “I have my best ideas at my desk or in a meeting room”?

-Tiger Recruitment recruits for a full range of support staff, including office managers and office assistants, who can help with office design.
+Tiger Recruitment recruits for a full range of support staff, including hiring office managers and office assistants, who can help with office design.
 Get in touch today to see how we can help.